CSCfi/csc-user-guide/docs/support/tutorials/student_quick.md

     Please read this page carefully!

 This tutorial contains **all the information you need** to get started with using CSC services.

+The easiest way for a student is to **create a student project**.

 ## Project Details

 - Student project is access to **a fixed amount of resources** for **a fixed period of time** for [selected CSC services](#available-services).
 - Its purpose is to help students with their studies **free of charge**[^1].
 - The services are provided through **the same infrastructure** used by researchers, teachers and other students at Finnish higher education institutions.[^2]

+!!! warning ""

-  - So - please **be mindful** of your use of resources.
+    So - please **be mindful** of your use of resources.
 Respect infrastructure and other users.[^3]

 ## Managing Project